Awash National Park

 Awash National Park is a national park in Ethiopia.
-Located at the border of Oromia state and Afar state, the park covers an area of 827 square kilometers, most of it lies at an altitude of 900 meters.
-Spanning across the southern tip of the Afar Region and the northeastern corner of the East Shewa Zone of Oromia, this park is 225 kilometers east of Addis Ababa (and a few kilometers west of Awash and east of Metehara).
+Located at the border of Oromia state and Afar state, the park covers an area of 827 km2, most of it lies at an altitude of 900 m.
+Spanning across the southern tip of the Afar Region and the northeastern corner of the East Shewa Zone of Oromia, this park is 225 km east of Addis Ababa (and a few kilometers west of Awash and east of Metehara).

 The park is best known for its rich biodiversity and rural landscapes.

 The region is subject to a bimodal rainfall pattern a rainy season followed by a dominant dry season which can last up to 10 months.

 History

 The Awash National Park was established in 1966, although the act authorizing its creation was not passed completely for another three years.
 In establishing this park, as well as the Metehara Sugar Plantation to the south, the livelihoods of the indigenous Karayyu Oromo people have been endangered — an effect that is contrary to the Ethiopian government's original intention of these establishments serving to benefit the local population.